A Visit to Walsh Family Winery

-I’m always a little hesitant with Tannat, because it’s a BIG grape and it is a tough one to work with.
+I’m always a little hesitant with Tannat because it’s a BIG grape and it is a tough one to work with.
 If the winery doesn’t do it right, it can be pretty average.
 This one was a nice surprise – big and bold but kept soft and under control.
 I still got the astringency at the end that is typical of Tannat, but the overall experience delicate.
 This is a well-done wine.

 The Winery and Vineyards

 The winery property is gorgeous.
-They did a nice job with layout and decorating.
+They did a nice job with the layout and decorating.
 Having gone on a nice Spring day, the weather was perfect for the many folks on the patio enjoying the day outside.

 Outside offers you a lovely view of the vines on the property, but there are several varietals sourced from other Loudoun County vineyards.

-On the way out the door I got to chat quickly with co-owner Sarah Walsh.
+On the way out the door, I got to chat quickly with co-owner Sarah Walsh.
 Since they had only been open a week, she was busy with crowds eager to check out this new winery.
-I shared with Sarah that I though the facility was fantastic and the wine was solid.
+I shared with Sarah that I thought the facility was fantastic and the wine was solid.
 She told me I had purchased “Sarah’s favorite three-pack,” which I thought was funny.
-I brought home a rosè, Sauvignon Blanc and Tannat.
+I brought home a rosè, Sauvignon Blanc, and Tannat.
 I plan to throw the Tannat into my eventual Virginia Tannat backyard tasting bonanza, which hopefully will come together one evening with patio furniture and a fire pit.